-Treatment plans for patients with advanced RCC vary, but can often involve both surgery and medicine, and it is not uncommon for patients to be treated with more than one medicine or type of therapy.
+Treatment plans for patients with advanced renal cell carcinoma (RCC) vary, but can often involve both surgery and medicine, and it is not uncommon for patients to be treated with more than one medicine or type of therapy.

 Treatment approaches for patients with advanced RCC can include:

 Surgery: The removal of all or part of the kidney